FIFA World Cup: Everything you need to know about today's matches

 Stadium: Stadium 974

-Head-To-Head: Poland have 3 wins at their disposal, while Argentines have won 6 times against them.
-Both teams settled for a draw twice.
-In 2011, Poland defeated Argentina 2-1 while almost a decade ago in 1992, Argentina beat Poland 2-0.
+Head-To-Head: Serbia have 6 wins while the Swiss have 3.
+Both the teams settled for a draw 5 times.
+In 2018, Serbia lost to Switzerland 1-2, while in 2001, they beat Switzerland 2-1.

-Last match in the ongoing WC: Poland ended with a no-result contest against Mexico with an encounter that read the scoreline 0-0.
-In its second match, they beat Saudi Arabia 2-0.
-Argentina, meanwhile, had a shocking loss in the opener against Saudi Arabia 1-2 but rose on Messi's shoulders to register a victory in the next contest with 2-0 win over Mexico.

-Team's World Cup record: Poland have 17 victories, 6 draws and 13 losses in the tournament.
-Argentina have 44 wins, 15 draws and 24 losses.

-Head-To-Head: Saudi Arabia are yet to register a victory against Mexico while the latter have won 4 times and one match was settled for a draw.
-In 1999, Mexico won in a one-sided contest by 5-1 against the Saudis while in 1998, both the teams contented with a 0-0 draw.

-Last match in the ongoing WC: Saudi Arabia registered a memorable victory into the start of their campaign against Lionel Messi-led Argentina, beating them 2-1 but lost to Poland 0-2.
-Mexico had a 0-0 draw against Poland and lost to Argentina 0-2 in their second match.
+Last match in the ongoing WC: Serbia were beaten by Brazil 2-0 while they displayed maturity in their next match but that too turned into a 3-3 draw.
+Switzerland won the first match against Cameroon 1-0 but lost the second to Brazil 0-1.

-Team's World Cup record: Saudis have 4 wins, 2 draws and 12 losses in their bag while Mexico have 16 wins, 15 draws and 28 losses.
+Team's World Cup record: Serbia have 18 wins, 9 draws and 21 losses in the tournament while Switzerland have 13 wins, 8 draws and 18 losses.